 If a broker does not have discretion to vote shares held in street name on a particular proposal and does not receive instructions from the beneficial owner on how to vote those shares, the broker may not vote on that proposal.
 This is known as a broker non-vote.
 No broker may vote your shares without your specific instructions on any of the proposals to be considered at the Annual Meeting other than on the proposals that are considered to be "routine."
-Under the rules of the New York Stock Exchange (NYSE), which apply to brokers regardless of whether an issuer is listed on the NYSE or Nasdaq, Proposal 6 relating to the ratification of our independent auditors is considered to be a "routine" matter.
-Accordingly, brokers will have discretionary authority to vote on Proposals 1 through 5 at the Annual Meeting without your specific instructions.
+Under the rules of the New York Stock Exchange (NYSE), which apply to brokers regardless of whether an issuer is listed on the NYSE or Nasdaq, Proposal 3 relating to the ratification of our independent auditors is considered to be a "routine" matter.
+Accordingly, brokers will have discretionary authority to vote on Proposal 3 but will not have discretionary authority to vote on Proposal 1 or Proposal 2 at the Annual Meeting without your specific instructions.